-The Nautical Institute (the NI) will send the Standard to anyone interested in opening a DP training centre.
+The Nautical Institute (The NI) will provide the standard to anyone interested in opening a DP training centre.

-1.3.
-ACCREDITATION REQUEST
+1.3 Accreditation request

-A training provider wishing to seek NI accreditation can do so by contacting the NI's Accreditation department.
+A training provider wishing to seek NI accreditation can do so by contacting The NI's Qualifications Marine & Offshore Accreditations department by email: accreditations@nautinst.org.